David-T7/Blood-Donation-Management-ASP.NET/README.md

 # blooddonation-web2project

-This is a blooddonation management  project built using Asp.Net MVC.
+This is a Blood Donation Management project built using Asp.Net MVC.